nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

 ## Starting Shadowsocks on Ubuntu 16.04

-Once you have placed your configurations, use below commands to start, stop or restart your Shadowsocks server as shown below.
+Once you have your configuration in place, use below commands to start, stop or restart your Shadowsocks server as shown.

     sudo ssserver -c /etc/shadowsocks.json -d start